 Activity Implementation Approach and Cost Expected SAP Outcomes SAP Indicators Activity Targets Responsible Body 8.
 Enhance cooperation between ITTO and CITES.
-[ITTA, 2006, Article 15] [ITTC Decisions 3(XVI), 7(XXXIV), 2(XXXVII), 5(XLVI)] • • • • • • • • • • • • • • • • • • • • Outcomes Conservation and sustainable use of biodiversity in tropical timber producing forests is maintained and enhanced through SFM practices Trade and utilization of timber and non timber tropical forest species is Rate of loss of forest-based habitats Area of restored forest habitats Area of forest degraded habitats Number of commercial timber species and non timber tropical forest species listed in Three countries with improved inventory designs Three tracking/monitoring systems established Three regional training/experience workshops conducted Reduced number of trade suspensions of CITES listed timber species Council 1,847,151 to be sought over the remaining 3 years of the EC grant.
-The amount sought from donors during consistent with CITES Appendix I Number of An international workshop convened this biennium is therefore two-thirds of this amount (EUR 1,231,434) or approximately \$750,000 per year at prevailing exchange rates (note that US dollar/Euro exchange rates will be updated to reflect prevailing rates at the time the actual contributions are received).
+[ITTA, 2006, Article 15] [ITTC Decisions 3(XVI), 7(XXXIV), 2(XXXVII), 5(XLVI)] Continue to assist Members to implement CITES listings of timber species.
+Pursuant to Decision 5(XLVI) on "Multi-Donor Mechanism to Facilitate Enhanced Cooperation between ITTO and CITES", the European Commission's further grant in the amount of US\$6,127,451 (EUR 5,000,000) was approved in early 2012.
+This grant will extend over a period of four years and will allow continued implementation of the ITTO-CITES capacity building programme which commenced in 2006.
+Matching ITTO contributions from other donors in the amount of US\$ 3,063,725 (EUR 2,500,000) during the four-year period are required under the contract with the EC, with US\$ 800,060 (EUR 652,849) already pledged during 2011-2012, leaving a balance of EUR 1,847,151 to be sought over the remaining 3 years of the EC grant.
+The amount sought from donors during Conservation and sustainable use of biodiversity in tropical timber producing forests is maintained and enhanced through SFM practices Trade and utilization of timber and non timber tropical forest species is consistent with their Rate of loss of forest-based habitats Area of restored forest habitats Area of forest degraded habitats Number of commercial timber species and non timber tropical forest species listed in CITES Appendix I Number of Three countries with improved inventory designs Three tracking/monitoring systems established Three regional training/experience workshops conducted Reduced number of trade suspensions of CITES listed timber species An international workshop convened this biennium is therefore two-thirds of this amount (EUR 1,231,434) or approximately \$750,000 per year at prevailing exchange rates (note that US dollar/Euro exchange rates will be updated to reflect prevailing rates at the time the actual contributions are received).
 Matching ITTO contributions: US\$1,509,110 (EUR 1,231,434) Expected funding sources: Voluntary Contributions Year 2013-US\$754,555 (EUR 615,717) Year 2014-US\$754,555 (EUR 615,717) conservation partnerships developed for biodiversity conservation 9.
 Facilitate the application of the ITTO/IUCN Guidelines for the Conservation and Sustainable Use of Biodiversity in Tropical Timber Production Forests.
 [ITTA, 2006, Articles 1(m), (r)] [ITTC Decision 6(XLVI)] Pursuant to Decision 6(XLVI), ITTO is required to promote the application of the Biodiversity Guidelines at a range of scales in partnership with timber producers, local communities and other stakeholders.
 In cooperation with other international organizations, civil society organizations and others, the activity will encourage members and timber producing companies to adapt and make use of the ITTO/IUCN Guidelines for the Conservation and Sustainable Use of Biodiversity in Tropical Timber Production Forests wherever appropriate in their work, including in ITTO project proposals and reporting. (a) Support will be provided to interested member countries and forest concessionaires to formulate proposals to adapt and implement the Guidelines at forest management unit level, as well as for the dissemination of the Guidelines in relevant fora.
 Estimated cost: US\$100,000 Expected funding sources: Voluntary Contributions Year 2013-US\$50,000 Year 2014-US\$50,000 Conservation and sustainable use of biodiversity in tropical timber producing forests is maintained and enhanced through SFM practices Rate of loss of forest-based habitats Area of restored forest habitats Area of forest degraded habitats Number of partnerships developed for biodiversity conservation Three project proposals in three member countries in three tropical regions formulated One partnership established CRF